virtual-world-framework/mars-game/README.md

 =========

-A game designed to teach STEM concepts to under the ADL True Game-Based Learning project.
+A game designed to teach STEM concepts, developed by the ADL True Game-Based Learning project.

-Mars-Game is built on top of the Virtual World Framework (VWF, https://virtual.wf/).
+The Mars-Game is built on top of the Virtual World Framework (VWF, https://virtual.wf/).

 Funding for this project was provided by Advanced Distributed Learning